carrieprice78/website/content/guides/twitter/_index.md

 ### Ethics in the Twitterverse

-* DO ask permission to share photos of colleagues and peers before posting
+* DO ask permission to share photos of colleagues and peers before posting.
-* DO cite your sources
+* DO cite your sources.
-* DO stick to professional and collegial discourse
+* DO stick to professional and collegial discourse.
-* DON'T share patient information or photographs without explicit consent
+* DON'T share patient information or photographs without explicit consent.
-* DON'T diagnose or give medical medical advice
+* DON'T diagnose or give medical medical advice.
-* DON'T share speaker slides if they ask you not to
+* DON'T share speaker slides if they ask you not to.
-* DON'T share unpublished data
+* DON'T share unpublished data.

 > Reference: Barnes, S. S., Kaul, V., & Kudchadkar, S. R. (2019).
 Social media engagement and the critical care medicine community.
 Journal of Intensive Care Medicine, 34(3), 175-182. [https://doi.org/10.1177%2F0885066618769599](https://doi.org/10.1177%2F0885066618769599)